Asher256/puppet-lizardfs/README.md

 You can try the BETA version of the keepalived class lizardfs::ha::keepalived .

 (The Pacemaker support is coming.
-Check the Pacemaker GIT branch if you want to test it or improve it).
+Check the ALPHA version in manifests/ha/alpha/pacemaker.pp if you want to test it or improve it).

 How the lizardfs::ha::keepalived works?
 First, let me explain how the "PERSONALITY" is managed by puppet-lizardfs:
 - The first time the 'PERSONALITY' is set in 'mfsmaster.cfg' (with the variable lizardfs::master::first_personality), the variable 'PERSONALITY' is not overwritten by Puppet anymore.